swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 }
 ```

 The initialization of the `id` property is a little more involved.
 We need to communicate with the `system` used to initialize the distributed actor, for it is the `ActorSystem` that allocates and manages identifiers.
 In order to obtain a fresh `ID` for the actor being initialized, we need to call `system`'s `assignID` method.
-This is done early (before user-defined code) in the actors designated initializer, like this:
+This is done before any user-defined code is allowed to run in the actors designated initializer, like this:

 ```swift
 distributed actor DA {